Connect with a certified trainer for free

 Triceps Tendonitis Causes, Symptoms & Treatment Options

-Triceps tendonitis refers to inflammation of the triceps tendon.
+Triceps tendonitis refers to tendon inflammation of the triceps tendon.
 Triceps tendonitis can produce pain, weakness, and swelling at the back of the elbow.
-Athletes who partake in sports that involve throwing or weightlifting are susceptible to this condition due to the stress they place on their elbow
+Athletes who partake in sports involving throwing or weightlifting are susceptible to this condition due to the stress they place on their elbow, often leading to overuse of the triceps.

 Triceps Tendonitis Hero Image 2